 Bueno or Homemade NM Red Chile

 During training and racing, the proper fueling strategy is vital.
 I’ve learned over many years that my body thrives on real food.
 Don’t get me wrong, at mile 30 your body goes through some interesting cravings, but I try to tune into what my body needs.
-I’ve found that organic compliant baby food, fruit and nut bars, and Whole30 Approved jerky work for me while training.
+I’ve found that organic compatible baby food, fruit and nut bars, and Whole30 Approved jerky work for me while training.
 (Race day is a little different, some of these training options just don’t work in the quick of things.)

 Hydration is also very important for our trips.
 Often we are out for hours away from our camp, so our packs are filled for “just in case” moments and items that keep our hydration in order.
-I’m a fan of compliant electrolyte options for the long haul.
+I’m a fan of compatible electrolyte options for the long haul.

 Running Fuel Essentials

 Oral I.V.
 Rapid Hydration Activator

 RXbar Whole30 compatible varieties of nut bars & nut butter packets

 Organic compatible baby foods

 Most of our long run adventures or hikes are in the mid-morning so lunch needs to be quick and easy.
 We have been known to enjoy some Medlie drinkable veggies, Applegate deli meat, Safe Catch tuna, and some fresh fruit.
 Lunch consists of pre-cooked or no-cook meals.
 This is made possible by the many great Whole30 compatible and approved options.
 Add some easy veggies, and lunch almost looks like a well composed, Instagram-worthy meal.